 - Making vitamin D from sunlight, helping to preserve strong bones and boost your immune system

-- Being used to make sex hormones such as estrogen and testosterone, so we can reproduce
+- Making sex hormones such as estrogen and testosterone, so we can reproduce

-- Required to create cell membranes and coat nerves with a protective fatty layer that makes up 60-80% of our brain (which is likely why cholesterol lowering drugs have been linked to dementia)
+- Creating cell membranes and coating nerves with a protective fatty layer that makes up 60-80% of our brain.
+(This is likely why cholesterol lowering drugs have been linked to dementia.)

 - Essential for proper food digestion and fat absorption (and fat soluble vitamin absorption, such as vitamin A, D, E and K) because cholesterol produces bile salts

 - Acting as an anti-inflammatory in the body, working to repair damage due to stress, poor diet, toxin exposure and other other health challenges